The Premier Course on Herbal Medicine

 Herbal Medicine for Women is an online course for individuals and health care providers interested in learning how to effectively and safely use botanical medicines for women’s health.

-This course has pending approval by the California Acupuncture Board, Provider Number 1044, for 50 hours of continuing education.
+This course has been approved by the California Acupuncture Board, Provider Number 1044, for 50 hours of continuing education.
 Provider info: Aviva Romm Enterprises, 413-591-0543.

 Our refund policy can be found at https://avivaromm.com/hmw-policies-terms-service/